Looking for HCAHPS survey questions? We’ve got you covered.

 How is HCAHPS different from other patient discharge forms?

-- HCAHPS surveys are a nationalized standard in the US.
-Patient satisfaction surveys are common, but the HCAHPS was the first national survey for collecting and publicly reporting patient feedback on healthcare.
+- HCAHPS surveys are a national standard in the US.
+Patient satisfaction surveys are common.
+But the HCAHPS was the first national survey for collecting and publicly reporting patient feedback on healthcare.